marianesfg/windows-uwp.pt-br/windows-apps-src/publish/app-management-and-services.md

 ## <a name="maps"></a>Mapas

-Para usar serviços de mapa em aplicativos destinados ao Windows 10 ou Windows 8.x, visite o [Centro de Desenvolvimento do Bing Mapas](https://go.microsoft.com/fwlink/p/?LinkId=614880).
-Para obter informações sobre como solicitar uma chave de autenticação de mapas do Bing Maps Developer Center e adicioná-lo ao seu aplicativo, consulte [solicitar uma chave de autenticação de mapas](../maps-and-location/authentication-key.md) para obter mais informações.
+Para usar serviços de mapa em aplicativos destinados ao Windows 10 ou Windows 8.x, visite o [Centro de Desenvolvimento do Bing Mapas](https://www.bingmapsportal.com/).
+For info about how to request a maps authentication key from the Bing Maps Developer Center and add it to your app, see [Request a maps authentication key](../maps-and-location/authentication-key.md) for more info.

-Use o **mapas** página apenas para aplicativos publicados anteriormente para Windows Phone 8.1 e versões anteriores.
-Para usar os serviços de mapa nesses aplicativos, você precisará solicitar uma ID de aplicativo do serviço de mapa e um token para incluir no código do seu aplicativo.
-Quando você clica em **obter um token**, vamos gerar um ID do aplicativo de serviço do mapa (**ApplicationID**) e o Token de autenticação do serviço de mapa (**AuthenticationToken**) para seu aplicativo.
-Certifique-se de adicionar esses valores ao seu código antes de você empacota e enviar seu aplicativo.
-Para saber mais, consulte [Como adicionar um controle de mapa a uma página (Windows Phone 8.1)](https://go.microsoft.com/fwlink/p/?LinkId=614882).
+Use the **Maps** page only for previously-published apps for Windows Phone 8.1 and earlier.
+To use map services in these apps, you'll need to request a map service application ID and a token to include in your app's code.
+When you click **Get token**, we'll generate a Map service Application ID (**ApplicationID**) and Map service Authentication Token (**AuthenticationToken**) for your app.
+Be sure to add these values to your code before you package and submit your app.
+Para saber mais, consulte [Como adicionar um controle de mapa a uma página (Windows Phone 8.1)](https://docs.microsoft.com/previous-versions/windows/apps/jj207033(v=vs.105)?redirectedfrom=MSDN).

 ## <a name="product-collections-and-purchases"></a>Compras e coleções de produtos

-Para usar o Microsoft Store API de coleta e a API de compra do Microsoft Store para acessar as informações de propriedade de aplicativos e complementos, você precisa inserir associado do Azure AD IDs de cliente aqui.
+To use the Microsoft Store collection API and the Microsoft Store purchase API to access ownership information for apps and add-ons, you need to enter the associated Azure AD client IDs here.
 Observe que essas alterações podem levar até 16 horas para entrar em vigor.

 Para obter mais informações, consulte [Gerenciar direitos a produtos de um serviço](../monetize/view-and-grant-products-from-a-service.md).

-## <a name="administrator-consent"></a>Consentimento do administrador
+## <a name="administrator-consent"></a>Administrator consent

-Se o seu produto se integra ao AD do Azure e chama as APIs que solicitam uma [permissões de aplicativo ou permissões delegadas](https://developer.microsoft.com/graph/docs/concepts/permissions_reference) que exigem o consentimento do administrador, digite sua ID de cliente do Azure AD aqui.
-Isso permite que os administradores que adquirem o aplicativo para a organização conceder consentimento para o seu produto atuar em nome de todos os usuários no locatário.
+If your product integrates with Azure AD and calls APIs that request either [application permissions or delegated permissions](https://developer.microsoft.com/graph/docs/concepts/permissions_reference) that require administrator consent, enter your Azure AD Client ID here.
+This lets administrators who acquire the app for their organization grant consent for your product to act on behalf of all users in the tenant.

-Para obter mais informações, consulte [solicitar o consentimento para um locatário inteiro](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#requesting-consent-for-an-entire-tenant).
+For more info, see [Requesting consent for an entire tenant](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#requesting-consent-for-an-entire-tenant).

 ## <a name="app-management"></a>Gerenciamento de aplicativo